-2.01 Subject to the terms of this Agreement and without restricting the rights of the employees under the terms of this Agreement, the Union recognizes the right of the District to manage its affairs and operations and to direct its working forces.

-the District to manage its affairs and operations and to direct its working forces, including the right to discipline or suspend or discharge for proper cause, and the right to hire, promote, assign work, demote, layoff, transfer, determine job content and evaluate jobs, and the foregoing shall not be deemed to exclude other functions of management not specifically covered in this Agreement.
+2.01 Subject to the terms of this Agreement and without restricting the rights of the employees under the terms of this Agreement, the Union recognizes the right of the District to manage its affairs and operations and to direct its working forces, including the right to discipline or suspend or discharge for proper cause, and the right to hire, promote, assign work, demote, layoff, transfer, determine job content and evaluate jobs, and the foregoing shall not be deemed to exclude other functions of management not specifically covered in this Agreement.
 The District shall not exercise its rights to direct the working forces in a discriminatory manner.